 Applied conducts business in a number of foreign countries, with certain transactions denominated in local currencies, such as the Japanese yen, Israeli shekel, euro and Taiwanese dollar.
-Applied uses derivative financial instruments, such as forward exchange contracts and currency option contracts, to hedge certain forecasted foreign currency denominated transactions expected to occur typically within the next 24 months.
+Applied uses derivative financial instruments, such as foreign currency forward and option contracts, to hedge certain forecasted foreign currency denominated transactions expected to occur typically within the next 24 months.
 The purpose of Applied's foreign currency management is to mitigate the effect of exchange rate fluctuations on certain foreign currency denominated revenues, costs and eventual cash flows.
 The terms of currency instruments used for hedging purposes are generally consistent with the timing of the transactions being hedged.

 Applied does not use derivative financial instruments for trading or speculative purposes.
 Derivative instruments and hedging activities, including foreign currency exchange and interest rate contracts, are recognized on the balance sheet at fair value.
-Changes in the fair value of derivatives that do not qualify for hedge treatment are recognized currently in earnings.
+Changes in the fair value of derivatives that do not qualify for hedge accounting treatment are recognized currently in earnings.
 All of Applied's derivative financial instruments are recorded at their fair value in other current assets or in accounts payable and accrued expenses.

 Hedges related to anticipated transactions are designated and documented at the inception of the hedge as cash flow hedges and foreign exchange derivatives are typically entered into once per month.
 Cash flow hedges are evaluated for effectiveness quarterly.
 The effective portion of the gain or loss on these hedges is reported as a component of AOCI in stockholders' equity and is reclassified into earnings when the hedged transaction affects earnings.
-The majority of the after-tax net income or loss related to foreign exchange derivative instruments included in AOCI as of August 1, 2021 is expected to be reclassified into earnings within 12 months.
-Changes in the fair value of option contracts due to changes in time value are excluded from the assessment of effectiveness.
+The majority of the after-tax net income or loss related to foreign exchange derivative instruments included in AOCI as of January 30, 2022 is expected to be reclassified into earnings within 12 months.
+Changes in fair value caused by changes in time value of option contracts designated as cash flow hedges are excluded from the assessment of effectiveness.
 The initial value of this excluded component is amortized on a straight-line basis over the life of the hedging instrument and recognized in the financial statement line item to which the hedge relates.
-If the transaction being hedged is no longer probable to occur, Applied promptly recognizes the gain or loss on the associated financial instrument in the consolidated condensed statement of operations.
-The amount recognized due to discontinuance of cash flow hedges that were no longer probable of occurring by the end of the originally specified time period were not significant for the three and nine months ended August 1, 2021 and July 26, 2020.
+If the transaction being hedged is probable not to occur, Applied promptly recognizes the gain or loss on the associated financial instrument in the consolidated condensed statement of operations.
+The amount recognized due to discontinuance of cash flow hedges that were probable of not occurring by the end of the originally specified time period was not significant for the three months ended January 30, 2022 and January 31, 2021.

-Additionally, forward exchange contracts are generally used to hedge certain foreign currency denominated assets or liabilities.
-These derivatives are typically entered into once per month and are not designated for hedge accounting treatment.
+Foreign currency forward contracts are generally used to hedge certain foreign currency denominated assets or liabilities.
 Accordingly, changes in the fair value of these hedges are recorded in earnings to offset the changes in the fair value of the assets or liabilities being hedged.